Spatial populations with seed-banks in random environment: III. Convergence towards mono-type equilibrium: Main theorems

 Throughout the sequel we adopt the convention of adding a superscript (or subscript) with Fraktur font to emphasize the dependence of a variable on the realization of the environment.
 Furthermore, in order to avoid unnecessary technicalities, we throughout consider environments that are admissible in the following sense:

 \begin{definition}{\bf [Admissible environments]} \rm{Consider the following three conditions for the environment $\fe = (N_i,M_i)_{i\in\Z^d}\in (\N\times\N)^{\Z^d}$ and the migration kernel $a(\cdot\,,\cdot)$: \begin{itemize} \item[\rm{(a)}] $N_i\geq 2$ and $M_i\geq 2$ for all $i\in\Z^d$. \item[\rm{(b)}] $\sup_{i\in\Z^d\backslash\{0\}} \|i\|^{-\gamma} N_i < \infty$ and $\sum_{i\in\Z^d} \|i\|^{d+\gamma+\delta} a(0,i)<\infty$ for {some} $\gamma>0$ and some $\delta>0$. \item[\rm{(c)}] $\lim_{\|i\| \to \infty} \|i\|^{-1} \log N_i = 0$ and $\sum_{i\in\Z^d} \e^{\delta \|i\|} a(0,i)<\infty$ for some $\delta>0$. \end{itemize} If (a) is satisfied, i.e., in each colony, both the active and the dormant population consist of at least two individuals, then we say that $\fe$ is \emph{non-trivial}.
 Further, if either (b) or (c) is satisfied, then we say that $\fe$ is \emph{compatible}.
 Non-trivial and compatible environments are referred to as \emph{admissible} environments.
-The set of all admissible environments is denoted by $\cA$. $ \blacklozenge$ } \end{definition} In \cite[Theorem 2.2]{HN01} it was shown that under Assumption~\ref{assumpt1}, for any compatible environment, the Markov process $\sZ$ in \eqref{process} is well-defined. \begin{remark}{\bf[Higher moments]} {\rm Unfortunately, because of conditions (b) and (c) in Definition~\ref{defn:admissible-colony-sizes}, the migration kernel $a(\cdot\,,\cdot)$ is required to have at least $d+\delta$ finite moment for some $\delta>0$.
-We believe that this can be relaxed to a weaker moment condition.
-Condition (a) arises from a technical requirement in \cite{HN02} and may be removed with minor adaptations.
-We do not require a growth restriction on the sizes of the dormant populations, because in our model only active individuals initiate resampling and exchange of the genetic types, while dormant individuals sit idle.} \end{remark}
+The set of all admissible environments is denoted by $\cA$. $ \blacklozenge$ } \end{definition} In \cite[Theorem 2.2]{HN01} it was shown {\corrected by formulating a well-posed martingale problem} that under Assumption~\ref{assumpt1}, for any compatible environment $\fe$, the Markov process $\sZ$ in \eqref{process} is well-defined. \begin{remark}{\bf[Higher moments]} {\rm Unfortunately, because of conditions (b) and (c) in Definition~\ref{defn:admissible-colony-sizes}, the migration kernel $a(\cdot\,,\cdot)$ is required to have at least $d+\delta$ finite moment for some $\delta>0$.
+We believe that this can be relaxed to a weaker moment condition. {\corrected On the one hand, these moment conditions are naturally required to ensure the well-posedness of the martingale problem associated with the process $Z^\fe$.
+On the other hand, if there is a \emph{uniform upper bound} available for the active population sizes $(N_i)_{i\in\Z^d}$, then Assumption~\ref{assumpt1} alone is sufficient to carry out the construction of $Z^\fe$ by following Liggett's method based upon the Hille-Yosida theory of semigroups.
+As a matter of fact, in the latter case, the conditions stated in \cite[Chapter 1, Theorem~3.9]{L} are met, and therefore, it is possible to avoid the method of well-posed martingale problem adopted in \cite[Section 3.2.3]{HN01} altogether, and to drop conditions (b)--(c) from Definition~\ref{defn:admissible-colony-sizes}.
+However, if the active population sizes are unbounded, then Liggett's method does not work straight away, but the method of well-posed martingale problem succeeds under either of the above two conditions.} We do not require a growth restriction on the sizes of the dormant populations, because in our model only active individuals initiate resampling and exchange of the types, while dormant individuals sit idle.
+Condition (a) arises from a technical requirement in \cite{HN02} and may be removed with minor adaptations.} \end{remark}